lindsaywparker/career-development-curriculum/deliverable_submissions/1703-f/lindsay_parker.md

    * Outcome (i.e., did you get a response?
 If not, what is your follow-up plan?
 Did you meet?
 When?
 What was the result?)

       * Received responses (after one follow-up note) in both cases
-         * Lunch with David Whitaker, great conversation around jobs & careers but unlikely we'll get-together regularly
+         * Lunch with David Whitaker, great conversation around jobs & careers but unlikely we'll get together regularly
          * Lunch with Emily Freeman scheduled for 6/6 to discuss industry, etc.

    * How do you feel like this relationship will benefit you in your longterm professional development?